RENCBERAKMAN/dev-knowledge/backend-fundamentals/BACKEND.en.md

 <hr style="border: 50px solid #4CAF50; margin: 20px 0;">

-## ⚙️ What is Middleware?
+## 🔍⭐What is Middleware?
 What Does It Do?
 Middleware is software that sits between an application and client requests, processing these requests in a specific way before passing them to the next stage.
 It typically operates between the request sent by the client and the response returned by the server.